The historic mosaic

 Today there are three main ways to create an image out of smaller images:

 - The individual images are given a color tone and are organized into the mosaic.
 That way each photo is used like an antique mosaic stone.
-A classic tile mosaic is created- but using photos.
+A classic tile mosaic is made- but using photos.
 This method also works with only one photo.

 - The individual photos can be sorted by the main color in them.
 The individual photo with the best fitting colors is placed on the appropriate spot on the main image.
 For this method many individual photos are needed for the optimal result.
 The result can also be better if the individual images are very small.